dcposch/blakejs/README.md

 **As far as I know, this package is the easiest way to compute Blake2 in the browser.**

-Other options you might consider:
+Other options you to consider:
-- @nazar-pc has WebAssembly implementation with higher performance [blake2.wasm](https://github.com/nazar-pc/blake2.wasm)
+- @nazar-pc has WebAssembly implementation for higher performance where supported: [blake2.wasm](https://github.com/nazar-pc/blake2.wasm)
-- @emilbayes has a Blake2b only implementation with salt support.
-WASM with automatic JS fallback. [blake2b](https://github.com/emilbayes/blake2b)
+- @emilbayes has a Blake2b-only implementation with salt support; WASM with automatic JS fallback: [blake2b](https://github.com/emilbayes/blake2b)
 - On node, you probably want the native wrapper [node-blake2](https://github.com/ludios/node-blake2)

 Quick Start